RobotLocomotion/drake/examples/multibody/strandbeest/README.md

 ## Change the model
 Modify any relevant values in `model/Macros.xacro`.
-The Strandbeest model is a dependancy of the executable, and `xacro` will be run automatically.
+The Strandbeest model is a dependency of the executable, and `xacro` will be run automatically.

 ## Run the example
 Run the example with the default available solver: